 Caring for a loved one with dementia can be rewarding but also challenging.
 There are many things to consider, such as safety, comfort, and quality of life.

 One common concern for caregivers is whether it’s legal to leave a person with dementia alone.
-Leaving a loved one with dementia or Alzheimer’s disease alone can pose some health and safety risks, but it is not illegal.
+It is not illegal to leave someone with dementia or Alzheimer’s disease alone, but it can pose some health and safety risks.

 Memory care in senior living communities can help support every aspect of a loved one’s needs with dementia.
 Especially since dementia is a progressive disease, a customized approach can give a loved one a sense of warmth and belonging.